samdgz/terraform-kubernetes-installer/docs/input-variables.md

 worker_ol_image_name                | Oracle-Linux-7.4-2018.01.10-0  | Image name of an Oracle-Linux-7.X image to use for workers
 etcd_ol_image_name                  | Oracle-Linux-7.4-2018.01.10-0  | Image name of an Oracle-Linux-7.X image to use for etcd nodes
-nat_ol_image_name                   | Oracle-Linux-7.4-2018.01.10-0  | Image name of an Oracle-Linux-7.X image to use for NAT instances (if applicable)
+nat_ol_image_name                   | Oracle-Linux-7.4-2018.01.10-0  | Image name of an Oracle-Linux-7.X image to use for NAT instances (if applicable) bastion_ol_image_name               | Oracle-Linux-7.4-2018.01.10-0  | Image name of an Oracle-Linux-7.X image to use for Bastion instances (if applicable)

 #### Docker logging configuration
 name                                | default   | description